6 products

 How do you sterilize a menstrual cup?

-At the beginning and end of each cycle, you should sterilize your menstrual cup.
-There are two ways to do this: either boil it in a saucepan of water for a good 5 minutes, or use a microwave with a compatible sterilizer (Louloucup offers one in their shop).
+At the beginning and end of each cycle, you must sterilize your menstrual cup.
+Two possible methods: either in a saucepan of boiling water for a good 5 minutes, or in the microwave with a suitable sterilizer (Louloucup offers them in its shop).

 - +